Kentico/oss-automation/GitHub/Root/CONTRIBUTING.md

 We don't want to make things complicated so we try to follow these same rules in all our repositories.

 # Where to get support
+Please note that level of provided support is always determined by the [LICENSE](LICENSE.md) of a given open-source project.

 ## I found a bug in a Kentico's open-source project
 <img align="right" width="100" height="100" src="https://i.imgur.com/TYIQdpv.png">